-Memo is unique supplementary information used in transactions with a range of cryptos listed on Changelly, such as Steem, Stellar and Decent.
+The Memo is unique supplementary information used in transactions with a range of cryptos listed on Changelly, such as Stellar, Steem and Decent.
 Although Memo works similarly in all these platforms, it is important to mention that they utilize different algorithms.
-For all of them, entering Memo is a mandatory measure.
+For all of them, entering the Memo is a mandatory measure.
 When sending either, you must indicate your memo, so that our machine will know that the transaction comes from you.
 If the memo is omitted or incorrect… well, now you know the outcome.
 Changelly will have to process your transaction in a correct way.
 It requires you to report us about the issue.

 Please bear in mind that the screenshots above are just an example.
 All Destination tags, Messages and Memos are unique for each our user.
 Never use the given examples for your own transactions.

 Recipient’s addresses of XRP, NEM, and Stellar

 Similarly, when buying XRP, NEM, Stellar, Steem or Decent on Changelly, make sure if you need to input either a Destination tag, Memo or Message to receive your coins to a recipient’s wallet.
 Always provide this information, if required.
 Otherwise, your money will be sent as an unassigned transaction to your wallet provider, and you will have to contact their support team trying hard to prove that the transaction belongs to you.